If you’re looking for an independent, real-world review of the Guava Lotus Travel Crib, you’ve come to the right place!

-When Noe was born, we knew we were moving overseas (we just weren’t sure if we were headed to China or Laos, but that’s another story).
-Whatever the case, we knew we needed to get a portable crib that could also double as an ultra-portable infant bed, and eventually a portable toddler bed, too.
+When our first son, Noe, was born, Lori and I knew we were moving to Southeast Asia in a few months to start a new job.
+We needed a crib that could double as an ultra-portable infant bed, and eventually a portable toddler bed, too.

 Our criteria was simple: